ICCP/syllabus/README.md

 1. Make sure all of your code is committed
 1. Push/sync up to GitHub
 1. [Create a pull request](https://help.github.com/articles/creating-a-pull-request) on the original repository by the due time (generally the start of the following class)
-1. You can continue to push fixes and improvements until the close date (listed in Classes) – just add a comment in the pull request to let me know it's been updated.
+1. You can continue to push fixes and improvements until the close date (listed in Classes) – just add a comment in the pull request to let us know it's been updated.

-When the pull request is created, you should see a message saying that "the Travis CI build is in progress" – this means that your solution is being automatically checked for syntax errors.
-If this "build" ends up failing (which will show a red "X"), click through the "details" link and scroll to the bottom to see what the errors were.
-Per the [requirements](#requirements) below, please fix the issues and push up the changes.

-Feedback will be given in the pull request, so please respond with your thoughts and questions!
-You are welcome to open the pull request as the work is still in-progress if you are stuck and want to ask a question – just mention `@afeld` with the question to make sure I know to look at it sooner.

-Note that your solution will also be live at `http://USERNAME.github.io/EXERCISE`.
-For exercises with multiple levels/versions, leave a new comment in the pull request saying "Level X finished!" before pushing commits for the next level.

 ### Requirements